 - My (Un)Documented Life: Post Election: How Your School Can Help Support Undocumented Students

 - FAQ prepared by CUNY Law School’s CLEAR (Creating Law Enforcement Accountability & Responsibility) project.
 Click here.
 Note: This FAQ is for informational and resource purposes and does not constitute legal advice by CUNY Law School.

 - On Feb.
 9, 2017, the 9th Circuit Court of Appeals denied the U.S. Government’s motion for a stay of Washington State’s Judge Robart’s decision to issue a temporary restraining order on the travel ban.
-Click here for a link to the materials and other information regarding the litigation, including the court’s most recent order.
 At this time, the temporary restraining order is still in place, thus the “travel ban” imposed by Executive Order 13769 is not currently in effect.
 Based on information provided by the government during the appeal to the Ninth Circuit, as well as recent reports, a new Executive Order, which will supercede Executive Order 13769 is forthcoming soon.